iobio/iobio-gru-backend/docs/updating_aws_deployment.md

 Perform the following steps:

-1. Select the `Source template version` dropdown and choose the latest version.
+1. Select the `Source template version` dropdown and choose the latest version (highest number).

 2. Scroll down to the AMI dropdown and select the new AMI you created above.
    Save the template version.